 1. Class participation: All students are expected to preview before the class, participate actively during the class, and review after the class.
 Your participation marks will be earned by 1) coming to the classes prepared, 2) being actively involved in in-class activities, and 3) submitting satisfactory homework on time.
-You will NOT earn any credits by simply showing up in the classroom unprepared and/or unfocused.
+This is not attendance-you will NOT earn any credits by simply showing up in the classroom without preparation or participation.

 Your participation marks might be deducted due to tardiness, and you will NOT receive any credits if you are late for more than 30 minutes.
 You must present your name card on the table in front of you so the teacher knows who you are.
 The teachers will decide your participation marks, and their decision is final.